Quantum Spin Glass in the Two-Dimensional Disordered Heisenberg Model via Foundation Neural-Network Quantum States: Methods

 \subsection{Self-Averaging and Distribution of Order Parameters}

-In disordered systems, a central requirement for the validity of statistical predictions is the \textit{self-averaging} property of physical observables.
+In disordered systems, a central requirement for the validity of statistical predictions is the \textit{self-averaging} property of extensive observables \cite{Mezard87}.
 An observable is said to be self-averaging if its fluctuations across different disorder realizations vanish in the thermodynamic limit.
 This implies that ensemble-averaged quantities become representative of individual realizations as the system size increases.
-In \cref{fig:distributions_orderpar} we analyze the distributions of the relevant order parameters, namely, the antiferromagnetic order parameter $\mathcal{M}^2_{\text{Néel}}$ (left panel), the ferromagnetic order parameter $\mathcal{M}^2_{\text{ferro}}$ (central panel), and the square of overlap $Q^2$ (right panel), computed over $\mathcal{R}=600$ independent disorder realizations.
+In Fig. ~\ref{fig:distributions_orderpar}, we analyze the distributions of the relevant order parameters for $p=0.5$, namely, the antiferromagnetic order parameter $\mathcal{M}^2_{\text{Néel}}$ (left panel), the ferromagnetic order parameter $\mathcal{M}^2_{\text{ferro}}$ (central panel), and the square of EA order parameter $Q^2$ (right panel), computed over $\mathcal{R}=600$ independent disorder realizations.
 The width of these distributions systematically decreases with increasing system size $L$, providing strong evidence of self-averaging.
+This property can be viewed as a central-limit-theorem-type narrowing, rather than as evidence for additional nontrivial universal information encoded in the distribution.

-We emphasize that this property is not only fundamental from a theoretical standpoint but also has important computational implications in our variational approach.
+We emphasize that this property is not only fundamental from a theoretical standpoint, but it also has important computational implications in our variational approach.
 In the FNQS framework, a single variational wave function is optimized simultaneously across many disorder realizations.
-The efficiency and accuracy of this global optimization strategy improve with system size in a self-averaging model: as the fluctuations between different realizations diminish, the structure of the ground states becomes more similar across samples.
+The efficiency and accuracy of this global optimization strategy improve with system size in a self-averaging model: as the fluctuations between different realizations diminish, the structure of the ground states becomes more similar across the various disorder realizations.
 Consequently, the variational state is able to effectively capture the common features of the ground states in the disordered ensemble.